ARPA-SIMC/CRITERIA1D/README.md

 [![Build Status](https://copr.fedorainfracloud.org/coprs/simc/stable/package/CRITERIA1D/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/simc/stable/package/CRITERIA1D/)

 # CRITERIA1D
-CRITERIA-1D is a agro-hydrological model simulating one-dimensional soil water fluxes, crop development and crop water needs.
+CRITERIA-1D is a agro-hydrological model simulating one-dimensional water flow in variably saturated soils, crop development, root water extraction and crop water needs.
 The soil and crop parameters can be defined at different levels of detail.
+Water flow can be simulated with two different approaches depending on the user's choice: a numerical physically-based model or a layer-based conceptual model.
 It requires as input daily agro-meteorological data: minimum and maximum air temperature, total precipitation and, if available, data of water table depth to estimate the capillary rise.

 The output is stored in a SQLite database and can be exported to csv, shapefile or raster data using the [CriteriaOutput](https://github.com/ARPA-SIMC/agrotools) tool.
 The software is written in C++ using Qt libraries, so cross-platform building is possible (Windows, Linux, Mac OS).
 See [thechnical manual](https://github.com/ARPA-SIMC/CRITERIA1D/blob/master/DOC/CRITERIA1D_technical_manual.pdf) for more information.